 The specialist will recommend the next steps from there, which will most likely include more tests.
-Blood and urine tests, X-Ray, Ultrasound Studies and Scans may all be required during final diagnosis and treatment discussions.
+Blood and urine tests, X-Rays, ultrasound studies and abdominal scans (MRI) may all be required during final diagnosis and treatment discussions.

 Get to the Doctor if you notice any change in your urine!